-With the most advanced technology in powder metallurgy and a strong focus on Research & Development, Erasteel has built a high standard of quality and experience.
-Our researchers constantly innovate in direct liaison with engineers and technicians in the field, pushing back the limits of technology.
+With the most advanced technology in Powder Metallurgy and a strong focus on Research & Development, Erasteel has built a high standard of quality and experience.
+Our researchers constantly innovate in direct link with engineers and technicians in the field, pushing back the limits of technology.
 Together with our technical experts, they provide the finest possible products and services to our customers, for their constant satisfaction.

-Erasteel's PM HSS, $\mathsf{ASP}^{\circledast}$ are high quality products with the following key benefits:
+Erasteel's Powder Metallurgy High-Speed Steels (ASP®) are high quality products with the following key benefits:

-- Isotropic properties: a homogeneous and fine microstructure with an even distribution of carbide particles in the matrix phase, in contrast to ingot cast material where carbide stringers are formed during manufacturing - A high level of cleanliness - Higher hardness and wear resistance, due to a higher content of carbide-forming elements - Higher toughness: the material is free from carbide segregation - Very good polishability - The main benefits of the fine PM micro-structure are the increased impact resistance and the polish-ability
+• isotropic properties: a homogeneous and fine microstructure with an even distribution of carbide particles in the matrix phase, in contrast to ingot cast material where carbide stringers are formed during manufacturing

+- a high level of cleanliness - higher hardness and wear resistance, due to a higher content of carbide-forming elements - higher toughness: the material is free from carbide segregation - very good polishability - the main benefits of the fine Powder Metallurgy micro- structure are the increased impact resistance and the polishability

-Thanks to these properties, Erasteel's ASP® grades are widely used in many high performance applications such as tooling for metal, plastics, wood and paper processing as well as mechanical components.
+Thanks to these properties, Erasteel's ASP® grades are widely used in many high performance applications such as tooling for metal, plastic, wood and paper processing as well as mechanical components.